 What are Endocrine Disrupting Chemicals?

 By definition, endocrine disrupting chemicals are chemicals that may interfere with the body’s endocrine system (the system that keeps our bodies in balance, maintaining homoestasis and guides proper growth and development) and produce adverse developmental, reproductive, neurological, and immune effects in both humans and wildlife.
 According to The National Institute of Environmental Health Sciences a wide range of substances, both natural and man-made, are thought to cause endocrine disruption, including pharmaceuticals, dioxin and dioxin-like compounds, polychlorinated biphenyls, DDT and other pesticides, and plasticizers such as bisphenol A. Endocrine disruptors may be found in many everyday products– including plastic bottles, metal food cans, detergents, flame retardants, food, toys, cosmetics, and pesticides.
 Research shows that endocrine disruptors may pose the greatest risk during prenatal and early postnatal development when organ and neural systems are forming.
-It is interesting to note that even ten years ago, there simply was not the body of evidence that there is today about the body’s endocrine actions as well as the disease consequences of endocrine disrupting chemicals.
+It is interesting to note that even ten years ago, there simply was not the body of evidence that we have today concerning the body’s endocrine actions as well as the disease consequences of endocrine disrupting chemicals.

 Endocrine disrupting chemicals can: